openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 Implementation details
 ----------------------

-This section describes the implementation of optional requirements of DTLSv1.3 (RFC 9147).
+This section describes the implementation requirements of DTLSv1.3 (RFC 9147).

 ### DTLSv1.0 support